jgi-kbase/GeneHomologyPrototype/README.md

 Performs a search with a sequence in FASTA format provided in the `POST` body against the database associated with the given namespace. `curl -T` is useful for this:
 `curl -X POST -T UniRef50_A0A257EYX4.fasta http://localhost:8080/namespace/lastns/search`
-Currently the input database must contain only one sequence.
+Currently the input FASTA must contain only one sequence.

 ## What makes this a prototype?